 In 1974 3 more firms came under the B&S umbrella, these were: Sonora (formerly Oscar Adler); Spezial-Holzblasinstrumente Markneukirchen (Mönnig); and Holzblasinstrumente Schöneck (G. H. Hüller).
 Finally in 1984, the 7th, and final, firm was added to B&S: Sinfonia.

 This section of my site deals with the horns of the VEB Blechblas- und Signal-Instrumenten-Fabrik (B&S).
-Although the VEB made saxophones under a great many names—especially when it came to stencils—this section will focus on the main saxophones that B&S produced:
+Although the VEB made saxophones under a great many names—especially when it came to stencils—this section will focus on the main saxophones that B&S produced, and includes the following sections:

 Weltklang promotional folder from 1980 – contains all the saxes and brass winds Weltklang was manufacturing at the time.